yutec/FightBrand/README.md

 7. estim.extra: the version of estim implemented for the full sample
 8. export.extra: the full-sample version of export

-The generated dataset may vary slightly depending on the version of Stata due to differences in internal pseudo-random number generation mechanism.
-For consistent and correct replication, it is necessary to use the same output `dataProcessed802.dta` as described in the warning section above.
-For the compplete list of tables produced by this module, see the section **Tables** below.
+The generated dataset may vary each time steps 1 and 2 are executed.
+For consistent and correct replication, it is necessary to use the same output `dataProcessed802.dta` as described earlier.
+For the complete list of tables produced by this module, see the section **Tables** below.

-The script file `5export.do` exports the csv files for estimation in Step 2:
+The script file `5export.do` exports the following csv files for estimation in Step 2:
 - `demand824.csv`: consumer demand and sample identifiers for the main model
-- `demand824ms15.csv`: a version of demand824.csv where market size increased by 50%
+- `demand824ms15.csv`: a variant of demand824.csv where market size increased by 50%
-- `demand824NoAllow.csv`: a version of demand824.csv where sample is extended to 2011 Q1 without allowance variables
+- `demand824NoAllow.csv`: a variant of demand824.csv where sample is extended to 2011 Q1 without allowance variables
 - `Xinput824.csv`: product characteristics
 - `ZinputBlp824.csv`,` ZinputBlp824core.csv`: inputs for BLP instruments
 - `DiffIVinput824reduced.csv`,` DiffIVinput824reduced2.csv`: inputs for differentiation IVs